The best liner socks, reviewed and curated by the Trailspace community. Stores' prices and availability are updated daily.

 I never thought I could eliminate blisters with such a simple solution.
 Sock liners are crucial to my foot happiness.
 If you are going on a distance hike, especially on a hot day, these are a MUST.
 Full review

 A very good sock (liner sock) that is now my only choice as a liner and even sometimes just as a very thin sock.
-I have trialled many makes and models of liner socks and so far this model is not bumped from the top.
-Plus's - odor control - fit and stability - ease of washing and quick drying at camp / in tent / over night - good at moisture transfer - comfortable and no blisters even if soaked wet Minus's - they do eventually wear out (ah, that is a little humor) - the odor control and the… Full review
+I have tried many makes and models of liner socks and so far this model is not bumped from the top.
+Yes, I do recommend and would (did) buy again from REI.
+Full review

 I've been a fan of liner socks for years to prevent blisters when I hike, but Injinji socks are a game-changer.
 They are amazing!
 I got them to wear with my FiveFingers shoes, but now I wear them with all my shoes -- running shoes, boots, everything.
 I even snuck the black liner socks into my dress shoes for a funeral the other day and I've never been so comfortable in those awful shoes!
 I'm totally sold.
 They make my feet so happy!
 Full review